fingerskier/manthra/README.md

 I sense a trap.
 Next move?
 Spring the trap.
-  Revenge of the Sith
+  Obi-Wan Kenobi

 In in response to a book written by 100 critics, "if I were wrong it would only take one."
   Albert Einstein